VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

 ## Instructions

+### Printing instructions
+1. Normal Voron print settings.
+You can drop the infill percentage on the inserts if you want as the 4 perimeters are what take the load.
+2. Print a set of Inserts and your choice of XY Joints
+    - If you're going to use cable chains, be sure to print the correct insert with support for heatsets.

 ### Insert Assembly
 1. Slide an M5 tnut into each hole.
 2. With an M5 bolt holding the tnut in place over the hole, use tools to spin the tnut 90 degrees.
+3. (Optional) Insert the M3 heatsets if you are using them.

 ### XY Joint Holes
 1. Cut your CF tube to size.
 For a 300mm sized 2.4/Trident, that is 380mm.